Last Updated on

 As for the rest?
 Well, you’ve come to the right place.

 Every part of ranking and renting will be explored in this guide.
-You’re going to learn how it works, and what kind of clients are interested in renting these kinds of sites.
+You’re going to learn how the rank and rent model works, and what kind of clients are interested in renting these kinds of websites.

-Then, we’re going to dive into the weeds and you’re going to learn how to pick a niche, set up your site, sniff out the competition, produce killer content, check off all the technical requirements and how to find your first paying tenant.
+Then, we’re going to dive into the weeds and you’re going to learn how to pick a niche, set up your rank and rent site, sniff out the competition, produce killer content, check off all the technical requirements and how to find your first paying tenant.

 Let’s begin with an in-depth look at what it means to rank and rent and how to understand the motivations of the clients who are eager to pay for it.